evanx/refetcher/README.md

 ```
 where the `url` is set in hashes for a specific `id` e.g. `1`

-Note our convention that Redis keys for queues are postfixed with `:q` and hashes with `:h`
+Note our convention that Redis keys for hashes are postfixed with `:h`

 The ready `id` is pushed to the request queue.
 This service will `brpoplush` that `id`
 ```javascript